Robert Helenius: Helenius vs. Duhaupas

 On 20 January 2016, Helenius vacated the European belt after refusing to fight mandatory challenger Derek Chisora.
 Instead, Helenius faced Johann Duhaupas for the vacant WBC Silver Heavyweight title on 2 April in Helsinki.
 The match ended with Duhaupas knocking Helenius out in the sixth round marking the first loss for previously undefeated Helenius.

 On 10 September 2016, Helenius faced German boxer Konstantin Airich in his home town Marienhamn.
 This was his first fight after the knockout defeat against Duhaupas.
 Helenius finished the match in the first round knocking Airich out after 49 seconds.

-In October 2016 Helenius and Sauerland announced that they had come in terms with their contract dispute from 2015 and would organize at least two more matches together.
+In October 2016, Helenius and Sauerland announced that they had come in terms with their contract dispute from 2015 and would organize at least two more matches together.

-On 17 December 2016 Helenius beat Argentinian Gonzalo Basile in 48 seconds in a lackluster scrab at Hartwall Arena, Helsinki.
+On 17 December 2016, Helenius beat Argentinian Gonzalo Basile in 48 seconds in a lackluster scrab at Hartwall Arena, Helsinki.

-On 24 March 2017 it was announced that Helenius would get a much awaited rematch against Derek Chisora at the Hartwall Arena in Helsinki, Finland.
+On 24 March 2017, it was announced that Helenius would get a much awaited rematch against Derek Chisora at the Hartwall Arena in Helsinki, Finland.
 The same arena they fought at when Helenius won a controversial split decision in December 2011.
 The bout would have contested for the vacant WBC Silver heavyweight title on 27 May 2017.
 On 16 May, the fight was however postponed to take place after summer 2017.
-After Chisora rematch was postponed, Helenius went on to face Russian Evgeny Orlov on 17 June 2017 and did gain an easy victory in 6th round.
+After the Chisora rematch was postponed, Helenius went on to face Russian Evgeny Orlov on 17 June 2017 and gained easy victory in the sixth round.

 Helenius vs. Whyte

-On 15 October 2017, it was announced that Helenius would face Dillian Whyte on 28 October, after Whyte had had a hard time finding an opponent.
+On 15 October 2017, it was announced that Helenius would face Dillian Whyte on 28 October, after Whyte had difficulty finding an opponent.
 Whyte controlled the match from the third round on and eventually won by a twelve-round unanimous decision.
 Helenius commented afterwards that he knew the risks for accepting the match on such fast notice and with only a week of training, but took the risk in a need for money.

 On 17 March 2018, Helenius faced Yury Bykhautsou in Rakvere, Estonia.
 Helenius got injured during the match, but ended up winning by an 8-round split decision.
 Disappointed with his performance during the match, Helenius negotiated a rematch with Bykhautsou for 11 August 2018 in Olavinlinna.
 Rematch ended with Helenius landing another victory, this time by a unanimous decision.